mg979/vim-xtabline/README.md

 (You'll still be able to purge them with XTabPurge)

 You can remap commands individually.
-These are the customizable options with their defaults.
 You can copy this section to your *.vimrc* and change the values to ones you prefer.

+These are the mappings I use:

 ```vim
     """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""